telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     curl -v --url https://www.example.com/ -x 127.0.0.1:8866
     ```

     The `-x` option sets the Fiddler Everywhere proxy.
 The `-v` option provides verbose logs.
-Optionally, you could use the `-k` option to disable SSL verification.
+Optionally, you can use the `-k` option to disable SSL verification.

 3. Check the command output.
-There should be a line related to the Server certificate, and under it, the certificate should list Fiddler's URL (http://www.fiddler2.com)
+There will be a line related to the Server certificate, and under it, the certificate will list Fiddler's URL (http://www.fiddler2.com)

     ```Console
     *   Trying 127.0.0.1...